 Higher Interest Rates

 Overdraft facility comes at a cost.
-The cost is usually higher than the other sources of borrowing.
-Also, if one goes above or exceeds the overdraft limit, the charges thereby are much higher.
+At times, the cost is usually higher than the other sources of borrowing.

 Overdraft facility is a temporary loan and undergoes regular revisit by the bank.
 Hence, it runs a risk of a decrease in the limit or withdrawal of the limit.
-The withdrawal of limit may happen usually when company financials may represent poor performance; hence, the facility may be withdrawn largely when the company may require it the most.
+Reduction in the withdrawal of limit may happen usually when company financials may represent poor performance; hence, the facility may be withdrawn especially when the company may require it the most.

 Risk of Seizing